-Elites must own our heroes.
-They cannot allow us to find inspiration in the ideas and philosophies of the people who challenged their system because then they not only have to fight our heroes, they must fight all of us who were galvanized by them.
+The powerful will always co-opt our heroes.
+They cannot tolerate the masses being inspired by those who challenged their system.
+If they did, the powerful would not only have to fight our heroes they would have to fight all of us who were touched by them.

 This is why writers are the most powerful weapon in the arsenal of control.
 Writers have the ability to revise history based on their political agenda and assert their propagandistic narrative as mere journalism or history.
 What’s more, talented writers are able to accomplish their political goals with flowery language and gentle prose meant to lull the reader into a sense of satisfaction with the propaganda they consumed.